“It is more blessed to give than to receive.” – Acts 20:35

 Feel free to copy me.

-Encouraging intentional adventure as we become blessed gift-givers,
+Encouraging a life filled with everyday intentional adventure as we become those who are more blessed by giving,